erikh/scarlett-school/lessons/unix/1-filesystems.md

 "root", much like the roots of a tree.
 It is denoted by a single forward slash:
 `/` -- directories all fall underneath the root directory, to the right.

-A location wiht all the directories from the root that point at the place you want to look, is called a "path".
+A location with all the directories from the root that point at the place you want to look, is called a "path".
 The path is constructed of the root, directories, and a filename (unless a directory is what you're looking for).
 Here is an example: